javalent/admonitions/README.md

 The default admonitions are customizable by creating a user-defined admonition of the same name.

-## Custom Admonitions
+## Custom Admonitions & Callouts

 Custom admonitions may be created in settings.
+Creating a custom admonition will also enable it to be used as an Obsidian callout.

 Creating a new admonition requires three things: the type, the icon to use, and the color of the admonition.